 Laboratory classes are concerned with the microscopic structure of tissues, organs and systems and particular emphasis is placed on relationship of structure and function.

 Manipulative Procedures

-Lectures/Practicals: Two hours per week during the first and second semesters.
+Lectures/Practicals/Tutorials: Two hours per week during the first and second semesters.
+Introduction to the assessment and treatment of the musculoskeletal system.
+Mechanical and physiological effects of manipulative procedures.